ljstaib/news-analyzer/README.md

   - More thorough final sentiment and analysis based off of data received (if possible)
 - Newsfeed ingest
   - Adding more than one website for articles (NYT)
-  - Adding "Read Later" feature, create "article_links" field for each user in database, read/edit this list
+  - Adding "Read Later" feature, create "ReadLaterList" field for each user in database, read/edit this list
 - Quality of Life Improvements
   - Loading icons
   - Improved styling

+## In progress:
+- Added newsapi.org API to gather articles from more websites
+  - Application gathers ~20 unique articles from newsapi.org and ~10 unique articles from NYT
+- Working on "Read Later" feature

 # HW2 Status - HW2
 Phase 1: Completed.
 Stub-API modules for Phase 1 are in their respective .py files.
 I also have psuedocode in newsanalyzer_pseudocode.txt.